-- If you die before the end of your plan, your income will be paid until the end of your plan. - Your beneficiary will have the option to cash in or transfer the value of the plan. - Your beneficiary will have the option to take any remaining income, as a lump sum.
+- If you die before the end of your plan we'll continue to pay your income to your estate or any other person you specify until the end of your plan and your maturity value will also be paid. - Your beneficiary will have the option to cash in the Plan, take a withdrawal or transfer the value of the Plan. - Your beneficiary will have the option to take any remaining income and maturity value due, as a lump sum.
 For more information please see the Terms and Conditions.